pallets/click/docs/utils.rst

 will take.
 Click supports simple progress bar rendering for that through the :func:`progressbar` function.

+But since version 8.0 support for progress bars has been discontinued and it is better to use tqdm to render progress bars.

 The basic usage is very simple: the idea is that you have an iterable that you want to operate on.
 For each item in the iterable it might take some time to do processing.
 So say you have a loop like this::